-R1: "Can blockchain technology be used to guarantee accountability on acces in an EMR?"
-R2: "Can blockchain technology be used to validate entries in an EMR?"
+R1: "How can blockchain technology be used to guarantee accountability on access in an EMR?"

+R2: "How can blockchain technology be used to validate entries in an EMR?"

 When the two subquestions are answered, the main research question can be answered as well.
 The proposed solution will be supported by a simple prototype as a proof-of-concept.